arsfeshchenko/Matisse/README.md

 # Painter

-Change the most used colors with shortcuts.
+Change color fill of the layer with shortcuts.

 There are 10 colors you can set:
 **Shift + Ctrl + 1**